 - 1. Plan your route carefully.
-Consult maps and guidebooks (available at most bookstore and newsstands) to become aware beforehand of any road conditions, campsite availability, and other circumstances.
+Consult maps and guidebooks (available at most bookstores and newsstands) to become aware beforehand of any road conditions, campsite availability, and other circumstances.

 - 2. Be sure your batteries are fully charged and that all equipment is serviced and ready for travel.

 - 3. Check all fluids including:

 - Motor home engine crankcase oil

-- Transmission fluid
+- · Transmission fluid

-- · Power steering fluid
+- Power steering fluid

-- Radiator recovery system reservoir level
+- · Radiator recovery system reservoir level

 - Master cylinder brake fluid

+- For diesel units refer to the chassis Owner's Manual for possible water and air filter maintenance

-- Windshield washer reservoir level - Hydraulic leveling jack reservoir, if so equipped - 4.
-Inspect wheel lugs for tightness.
-Examine all tires for road damage, then inflate to the proper pressures as recommended in the Chassis Operator's Manual.
+- · Windshield washer reservoir level

+- Hydraulic leveling jack reservoir, if so equipped

+- 4. Inspect wheel lugs for tightness.
+Examine all tires for road damage and wear, then inflate to the proper pressures as recommended in the Chassis Operator's Manual.

-Note: Tire pressures listed in your Chassis Operator's Manual are for cold tires and normal driving and load conditions, and also for unusual operating or load conditions.
+Note: Tire pressures listed in your Chassis Operator's Manual are for cold tires and normal driving and load conditions and also for unusual operating or load conditions.
 Use the appropriate pressure for your driving conditions.

 - 5. Check oil level in the generator power plant (if installed).
 Refer to instructions and maintenance manual provided by the generator manufacturer for other pre-use service requirements applicable to this equipment.
 Check that extra oil and other service supplies are provided for the generator power plant if the motor home is to be used for extended periods. - 6.
 If supplied, check that jack, jack handle, and lug wrench are properly stowed. - 7.
 Make sure that a serviceable fire extinguisher is secured in the mounting bracket. - 8.
 Verify that all items you plan to take are on board. - 9.
-Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line, such as garden-hose type approved for 125 psi, are on board.
+Check that accessories, such as a plastic sewer hose with the necessary fittings and a water supply line, such as an approved water hose for 125 psi, are on board.